A. Visits to Herculaneum

 B. Visits to other institutions

-Members also visit other institutions and organisations with related programmes, such as the Museum of London and the London Archaeological Archive and Research Centre.
+Members also visit other institutions and organisations with related programmes, such as the Museum of London, the London Archaeological Archive and Research Centre, Silchester and Reading Museum, and the Roman Baths in Bath Spa, in each case with behind-the-scenes access.